djismgaming/djismgaming.github.io/docs/archive/speedtouch-modem-as-a-router.md

 ---
-title: speedtouch modem as a router
+title: SpeedTouch modem as a router
 date: '2023-10-13'
 tags:
 - linux
 - networking
 - hardware
-- hardware
 - hacking
 - routers
 ---

+!!! warning "Historical"

+    This entry applies to 2007-era hardware (e.g. a Thomson SpeedTouch 585V6).
+It is kept for historical purposes only.

-A speedtouch modem, like a 2007 model Thompson Speedtouch 585V6, is a DSL modem.
-But with a little tweak, it can be used as a router for your network.
+A SpeedTouch modem, like a 2007 model Thomson SpeedTouch 585V6, is a DSL modem.
+With a few tweaks it can be used as a router for the network.
 Run these commands towards the SpeedTouch modem using `telnet`:

 ```bash